How the Lucky 31 bet calculator works

 Does it support free bet stakes?

 Yes.
-Toggle free bet mode to remove the returned stake from profit calculations.
+Toggle free bet mode so the stake is excluded from the payout.

 When should I choose a Canadian instead?

-When you want lower stake without singles cover.
-Use the calculator to compare risk and expected value before deciding.
+When you want a lower total stake without singles cover.
+Use the calculator outputs to compare the trade-off.